ShamariFeaster/structureJS/README.md

 `globals` - (optional) File names of scripts your app will use globally.
 WARNING: These files will pollute the global namespace.
 In some cases you may be OK with that so I put the option in here to support that. **Can be an empty array.**

+**NOTE:** All paths are relative to the location of HTML file the structureJS script tag.

 ### The Manifest File ###

 Having one script depend on another's existence to function correctly is called a **dependency**.
 Managing dependencies in Javascript is notoriously difficult unless you use a program like RequireJS to deal with ordering things.
 Managing how and when scripts are loaded is called **dependency management**.